Ferrari Logo Meaning and History

 One more possible explanation is that the Ferrari symbol might have the same origin as the Porsche symbol.
 Porsche copied the coat of arms of its hometown, Stuttgart.
 Ferrari copied the emblem a German pilot Baracca used on his planes, which in its turn was inspired by the coat of arms of Stuttgart.

-A prancing horse was also used by Fabio Taglioni in his Ducati motorbikes.
+Fabio Taglioni also used a prancing horse in his Ducati motorbikes.
 Ducati even had an explanation for this fact.
 The legend has it that Taglioni’s father was acquainted with the German pilot, whose emblem inspired the Ferrari emblem, and even fought with him in the 91st Air Squad.
 In the course of time, however, designers from Ducati decided to abandon the prancing horse logo.

 Ferrari logo colors